sweidemaier/dipole-normal-prop/README.md

+# Fork of "Orienting Point Clouds with Dipole Propagation" by Metzer et al.
+# Modified only to resolve package version conflicts for compatibility with our code

 # Orienting Point Clouds with Dipole Propagation
 <img src='docs/images/output.gif' align="right" width=325>
  Leveraging the power of neural networks and a robust and stable dipole propagation technique.